seoklab/ai-cosci-all/README.md

 ## FAQ

-**Q: Why does PaperQA use LiteLLM?**
-A: PaperQA library uses LiteLLM as a unified interface to support multiple LLM providers (OpenAI, Anthropic, OpenRouter, etc.) without needing separate code for each.

 **Q: Can I use a different model for consensus?**
 A: Yes!
 Edit `DEFAULT_CONSENSUS_MODELS` in `src/virtuallab_workflow/consensus.py`, or pass `consensus_models` parameter when calling programmatically.